I commence my second day in New York City from mid-Manhattan, and work my way up.

 Secondly, I meet this really nice lady in front of the church (it’s now called St. Ambrose) who I approach out front, to see if I can take a look inside.
 She’s evidently waiting for a man to return who was doing some work there.
 I ask her if the church is open to the public, and she said yes, but only during services.
 She asks me if I live around there and I tell her, briefly, about the women’s rights movement history associated with the Church of the Puritans, its former name.
 She’s friendly, and we chat a bit; she invites me to come to church on Sunday and meet the minister.
 The church is pretty, is on a lovely street, and has an interesting history of its own.

-Then I headed for the Museum of the City of New York, a small and lovely museum, with lovely natural light (even in its windowless areas, it’s beautifully lit) and nicely curated, well-proportioned galleries.
+Then I head for the Museum of the City of New York, a small and lovely museum, with lovely natural light (even in its windowless areas, it’s beautifully lit) and nicely curated, well-proportioned galleries.
 It’s at 1220 Fifth Avenue at 103rd St, nearer the north end of Central Park on the east side.

 In 2009 the Museum of the City of New York recognized Ernestine Rose on its NYC400 list of those who have had the greatest impact and influence on the world’s greatest city.’
 The MCNY also hosted a celebration of Ernestine’s life on April 27th, 2010, the most significant event I could find in recent years in New York City, for this woman who did so much in the cause of human rights, but has been so long mostly forgotten.